Price Discrimination in International Airline Markets: Data

-Overall, our descriptive analysis reveals a number of salient features that we capture in our model.
-We find that a business-leisure taxonomy of passenger types is useful to capture differences in the timing of purchase, willingness-to-pay, and preference for quality.
-Further, we find substantial heterogeneity in the business or leisure mix of passengers across markets, which airlines are aware of and responsive to, creating variation in both the level and temporal patterns of fares across markets.
-Finally, across flights we observe considerable heterogeneity in fare paths as the flight date approaches.
-Together, these features motivate our model of non-stationary and stochastic demand and dynamic pricing by airlines that we present in Section \ref{model}, as well as the estimation approach in Section \ref{econometrics}.
+Overall, our descriptive analysis reveals several salient features we capture in our model.
+We find that a business-leisure taxonomy of passenger types helps capture differences in the timing of purchase, willingness-to-pay for an economy seat, and a vertically differentiated first-class seat.
+Further, we find evidence consistent with airlines responding to substantial heterogeneity in the business or leisure mix of passengers across markets, creating variation in both the level and temporal patterns of fares across markets.
+Finally, across flights, we observe considerable heterogeneity in fare paths as the flight date approaches.
+Together, these features motivate our model of non-stationary and stochastic demand and dynamic pricing by airlines that we present in Section \ref{model}, and the estimation in Section \ref{econometrics}.